phaxio/phaxio-dotnet/README.md

     var pdf2 = new FileInfo("form4321.pdf");
     var faxId = phaxio.Send("8088675309", new List<FileInfo> { pdf1, pdf2 });

+If you have a bunch of faxes going to one number, you might want to check out [batching](https://www.phaxio.com/docs/api/send/batching/).
+You first specify a batch delay in the FaxOptions.
+Then, you send as many faxes as you'd like to the number in question, and when you're finished and the batch delay is expired, Phaxio will send them all as one long fax.
+Here's what a batching FaxOptions would look like:

+    var options = new FaxOptions { IsBatch = true, BatchDelaySeconds = 30 };
+    var fax1Id = phaxio.Send("8088675309", pdf1);
+    var fax2Id = phaxio.Send("8088675309", pdf2);

+The machine at 808-867-5309 will see pdf1 and pdf2 as one long fax.

 ## Download a fax

 To retrieve a fax after you've sent it, call DownloadFax with its id: